tsosea2/CovidET-EXT/README.md

 This repo contains the dataset and code for our ACL 2023 paper.
 If you use this dataset, please cite our paper.

-Title: Unsupervised Extractive Summarization of Emotion Triggers
+Title: <a href="https://aclanthology.org/2023.acl-long.531/">Unsupervised Extractive Summarization of Emotion Triggers</a>

 Authors: <a href="https://www.tsosea.com/">Tiberiu Sosea</a>, <a href="https://honglizhan.github.io/">Hongli Zhan</a>, <a href="https://jessyli.com/">Junyi Jessy Li</a>, <a href="https://www.cs.uic.edu/~cornelia/">Cornelia Caragea</a>